vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

         "OffShoreFoundationInOwnerStructure": false,
         "PercentageOfForeignUsers": 0,
-        "OwnerStructure": "Person",                     -> Can be string: 'Person', 'Company' or 'PersonAndCompany' "Owners":[                                      -> Field 'FullName' is mandatory for 'save'.
-If nothing populated then send empty array []
+        "OwnerStructure": "Person",                     -> Can be string: 'Person', 'Company' or 'PersonAndCompany' "Owners":[                                      -> If nothing populated then send empty array [] {
-            {
-                "FullName": "Mirko Kruščić",            -> Mandatory for 'save' "PersonalNumber": "",
+                "FullName": "Mirko Kruščić",            -> Mandatory for 'save' if files updating "PersonalNumber": "",
                 "DateOfBirth": "25/04/2024",            -> If user don't select date, send empty string "PlaceOfBirth": "",
                 "AddressAndPlaceOfResidence": "",
                 "IsPoliticallyExposedPerson": false,    -> If this is 'true' then 'StatementOfOfficialDocument' can't be null or white space
-				"StatementOfOfficialDocument_IsNewUpload": false,       -> if it is new file upload then 'true', else 'false' "StatementOfOfficialDocument": "",      -> if it is new file uplad then base 64 string, else string from API "OwningPercentage": 25.1,
+				"StatementOfOfficialDocumentIsNewUpload": false,       -> if it is new file upload then 'true', else 'false' "StatementOfOfficialDocument": "",      -> if it is new file uplad then base 64 string, else string from API "OwningPercentage": 25.1,
                 "Role": "",